List of equipment of the Canadian Coast Guard: Light and medium-lift helicopters

 On August 20, 2012, the Government of Canada announced a procurement of 24 new helicopters to replace the existing fleet with delivery in 2017.
 Of these helicopters, two could eventually be assigned to the new Polar-class icebreakers if and when those vessels enter service.
 The Canadian Government announced it will buy 15 Bell 429 helicopters to satisfy the requirement for light helicopters.
 The contracts for both the light helicopters and the medium-lift helicopters were signed in 2014–2015, with the seven Bell 412 EPI ordered to fulfill the medium-lift helicopter role in April 2015.
 Deliveries of the Bell 429 began in March 2015 and all aircraft were delivered by March 2016.
 Delivery of the Bell 412 EPI was completed in March 2017.

 Second-hand vessels

 The CCG acquired the Romanian-built commercial tug icebreaker Mangystau-2 in November 2021 from New Brunswick-based Atlantic Towing.
 The ship traveled from the Caspian Sea in Turkmenistan to CCG Base Prescott where it was converted into a light icebreaker by 2022.
-In October 2022, it was reported that the ship will be named CCGS Judy LaMarsh, and be ready for the 2022–2023 icebreaking season.
+The ship, renamed CCGS Judy LaMarsh, entered service in 2023.